-Switzerland Vienna University of Economics and BA
+New Media Lab Department of Information Science Vienna University of Economics and BA Austria

-Content conversion and generation is required by many interactive, Web-based applications.
+Abstract.
+Content conversion and generation is required by many interactive, web-based applications.
 Simplistic implementations of content converters, creators, and templates often cannot satisfy typical requirements such as high performance, end-user customizability, personalization, dynamic system updates, and integration with multiple channels.
-In this chapter, we present a pattern language resolving central forces in this context.
+We present a pattern language resolving central forces in this context.
 A GENERIC CONTENT FORMAT can be used to integrate content from different supported content sources.
 PUBLISHER AND GATHERER are central instances to trigger back and forth conversion to the GENERIC CONTENT FORMAT, and to handle other central content management tasks such as cache lookup and storage.
 Conversions are performed by CONTENT CONVERTERS.
-The patterns CONTENT CREATOR, CONTENT FORMAT TEMPLATES, and FRAGMENTS generate content on request.
-A CONTENT CACHE is used to store and retrieve the content in a central repository, and FRAGMENTS are the basic elements stored in the cache.
+The patterns CONTENT CREATOR, CONTENT FORMAT TEMPLATES, and FRAGMENTS generate content in a central repository, and FRAGMENTS are the basic elements stored in the cache.

-Introduction
+1 Introduction

-Interactive, Web-based applications generate formatted content on request.
-That is, the content is not available or only partially available in pre-built files.
-In typical application scenarios, the generated content has to be formatted in different markup languages, such as HTML, WML, and XML.
-Other formats, such as graphical user interfaces or textual representations, need to be supported as well.
+Interactive, web-based applications generate formatted content on request.
+That is, the content is not or only partially available in pre-built files.
+In typical application scenarios, the generated content has to be formatted in different markup languages, such as HTML, WML, and XML, and other formats, such as graphical user interfaces or textual representations, are supported as well.
 The content might be provided to different channels with different protocols, such as HTTP, COM, CORBA, MMS, and WAP.

-In first place, interactive, Web-based applications represent their services using HTML pages.
+In first place, interactive, web-based applications represent their services using HTML pages.
 An HTTP server transfers HTML pages with the HTTP protocol.
-A Web user agent, such as a browser, communicates with a Web server, and the Web server "understands" that certain requests are handled interactively.
+A web user agent, such as a browser, communicates with a web server, and the web server "understands" that certain requests are handled interactively.